WG 7 – Metadata

 • Contact information: dsudar@qitissue.comandkenneth.ho@crick.ac.uk

-• On-going tasks:
+• Ongoing tasks:

 • Developing Micro-Meta App plugin for OMERO.web